To Improve Participation – Positive Learning & Development in youth sports and football – updated 2015

 As with everything in life, as you learn more and find out more, your views can change.
 Mine have changed since I started this blog back in 2010 but the focus has always been the same; to improve the experience for every child that participates.

 I’ve learnt to work with the players I have and try to improve them.
-I try not to judge so soon and focus on development.
+I try not to judge so soon and focus on development first.
 I ask myself, ‘how can I improve them?’
-Everyone on this team can be improved.
-TCD tweetviagra canada pharmacy // canadianviagrapharmacytab // generic cialis online // cialisviagrabestcompare // cheap online pharmacy
+Everyone I coach can be improved.
+TCDviagra canada pharmacy // canadianviagrapharmacytab // generic cialis online // cialisviagrabestcompare // cheap online pharmacy